MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-operations-manager.md

 ## Register and deploy the pack

 After you download the integration pack file, you must register it with the Orchestrator management server.
-Then deploy it to Runbook servers and Runbook Designer computers.
+Then deploy it to Runbook servers and Runbook Designers.
 [Learn more](how-to-add-an-integration-pack.md).

 ## Configure the connections